-On Monday, officials from the San Francisco Department of Building Inspection (DBI) observed the removal of a new illuminated sign, shaped as “X”, from the building previously recognized as Twitter’s headquarters.
+On Monday, officials from the San Francisco Department of Building Inspection (DBI) observed the removal of a new illuminated sign, shaped as an “X”, from the building previously recognized as Twitter’s headquarters.
 Twitter was recently rebranded as X, but then not, but sort of still is … the saga is a bit hard to follow.

 Regardless, the forced sign removal is a direct consequence of a notice of violation (NOV) issued on Friday to the company.